litedefi/metronotes-tokensale/tokenomics.md

 <br />
 <br />
 ## Launch Details
-100,000,000 OKS will be issued during the first year and allocated as follows:
+100,000,000 OKS have been issued and are allocated as follows:

-60% was allocated to investors in the Main Sale and the EOI Sale 3% was reserved for Bounties and Marketing Incentives 5% was reserved for Partnership Incentives
+60% allocated to investors in the private and main sale 3%  reserved for Bounties and Marketing Incentives
+5%  reserved for Partnership Incentives
-12% was allocated to the foundation, vesting quarterly for 12 months 20% was allocated to the team and advisors, vesting quarterly for 24 months
+12% allocated to the foundation, vesting quarterly for 12 months 20% allocated to the team and advisors, vesting quarterly for 24 months

 |  Token Sale |  Team & Advisors | Bounties & Marketing Incentives  | Partnership Incentives  | Foundation  |
 |---|---|---|---|---|